“True teaching is not an accumulation of knowledge, it is an awakening of consciousness which goes through successive stages.”

 The One Best System for Education

-During my time with the SSC, and on more occasions than I can count in the recent past, I have found myself rethinking what education is and could be based on one internally-posed question: What if small schools were normal?
+On more occasions than I can count in the recent past, I have found myself rethinking what education is and could be based on one internally-posed question: What if small schools were normal?
 Meaning, what if I had grown up in a society that had not abandoned small learning communities over a century ago now, for what Educational Historian David Tyack called “The One Best System?”

 Of course, what any of us human beings consider to be normal, and for that matter abnormal, is based on both formal and informal educational processes.
 Whether learned in school, at home or on the streets, we create and sustain our everyday realities based on what we are taught that reality should be much more so than what it could be.